 1/3 cup unsalted butter, melted

 Preheat the oven to 425 degrees.
 Line a muffin pan with muffin paper liners or grease individual cups with butter.
 Soak the oats in buttermilk for at least 30 minutes.
-Beat egg into oat mixture.
+Beat egg and vanilla into oat mixture.
 Warm the honey slightly in the microwave so that it mixes easier.
 Add the honey to the oat mixture and combine thoroughly.
 Stir together flour, salt and soda.
 Stir flour mixture into oatmeal then add melted butter.
 Mix until just combined.
 The muffins will be tough if you over mix the batter.
 Bake 15-20 minutes until browned.
 Makes 1 dozen muffins.

 Kitchenarian Notes: You can replace the all-purpose flour with whole wheat flour or even make it half whole wheat and half all-purpose flour.